 The book of Job takes the form of a narrative - the story of an upright man who experiences misfortune after misfortune; to a degree, it lifts the veil that shrouds the mystery of suffering.
 The book of Ecclesiastes ("All is vanity...") helps the believer to appreciate the value of heavenly things.
 Proverbs consists of seven collections of wise sayings from the ancient East.
 The Wisdom of Solomon, which probably originated in the Jewish community of Alexandria (Egypt), interfaces with the world of Greek culture.
 Sirach, written by someone steeped in the wisdom tradition of Israel, was much used by the early Fathers of the Church.

-Reading and reflecting on the Wisdom Books helps to prepare the human mind and spirit to receive the Lord and to understand his teaching.
+Reading and reflecting on the Wisdom Books with the Navarre Bible helps to prepare the human mind and spirit to receive the Lord and to understand his teaching.